Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 | Docker (optional) | Latest | docs.docker.com |

-ollama serve # start Ollama if not already running
+ollama serve # start it if it isn't running

-Before adding a gateway, confirm qwen3.5 responds on its own:
+Before adding anything in front of it, make sure qwen3.5 answers on its own:

 curl http://localhost:11434/api/chat \